alto-io/arcadians-animation/readme.md

 The Blend file can be exported to GLTF as well and imported to other open source game frameworks that support GLTF

+## Importing to other game engines or frameworks

+Most 3D capable game engines or frameworks will be able to import and use the animated Arcadian mesh.
+You also need the individual parts under `Unity/Assets/Arcadians/Resources/Parts` and use the correct texture to use based on the metadata

+## Future development

+Pets are not yet implemented here and in Arcadeum Arena.
+We will get to this in the future